thunderbird/mailstrom/README.md

 This ensures the secret is populated with your connection details at the time the instances bootstrap and retrieve it.

 The Redis and S3 storage backends are created by this module.
-Their connection details are stored in secrets automatically by the `StalwartCluster` module.
+Their connection details are stored in secrets automatically by the `StalwartCluster` module; you need take no additional action regarding those stores.

 ## Debugging